fascinosum/magento2/README.md

     * _we use `--type schema` as command parameter for schema patches_
     * _**NOTE:** Patches should be named by their purpose._
-* Copy new changes from the `Setup/UpgradeSchema.php` file to the `Setup/Patch/Schema/EnableAbandonedCartSegmentation::apply` method (use code from `enableAbandonedCartSegmentation` method).
+* Copy new changes from the `Setup/UpgradeSchema.php` file to the `Setup/Patch/Schema/EnableAbandonedCartSegmentation::apply` method (use code from `Setup/UpgradeSchema.php::enableAbandonedCartSegmentation` method).

     Add
     ```php